-We are seeking a PRN Cardiovascular Invasive RN to support our Pre, Intra, and Recovery areas within our Interventional Radiology Procedural Lab here at Inova Fair Oaks Hospital.
-RN’s with a minimum of 1-year clinical experience in the Interventional Cardiac Cath Lab, Electrophysiology Lab, Interventional Radiology, and ICU, ED or Progressive Cardiac care experience considered!
+Inova Fair Oaks is seeking a PRN Cardiovascular Invasive RN to support our Pre, Intra, and Recovery areas within our Interventional Radiology Procedural Lab.
+Registered Nurses with a minimum of 1-year clinical experience in the Interventional Cardiac Cath Lab, Electrophysiology Lab, Interventional Radiology, and ICU, ED or Progressive Cardiac care experience considered!
 This is a Day shift, Mon - Fri with a light on-call requirement.

 The CVIR Department is a dynamic, cutting-edge department offering state of the art treatment options for the community.
 The department may see on average 12-16 cases per day!
 Our Interventional Radiology Team provides patients with the latest treatment options not offered at other local institutions.
 These cutting-edge services are offered in addition to our other procedures, such as angioplasty, radio frequency ablation, cryoablation, chemo embolization, vertebroplasty, and others.